John Upton, Embracing the Razor (Puncher & Wattmann)

-John Upton wrote a more than 130 episodes of Neighbours between 1985 and 2006, and I like to think he was the one who poked that hole in the soap wall for a silly shining moment.
+John Upton wrote a more than 130 episodes of Neighbours between 1985 and 2006, and I like to think he was the one who poked that hole in the soap wall for a silly shining moment (Added years later: I was wrong.
+That episode was written by Megan Herbert).
 He’s written a lot else, for television and the stage, but this is his first book of poetry.

 The book is in four sections: ‘Grief’, a narrative sequence about death and bereavement, which the back cover tells us is on the death of Upton’s wife; ‘Embracing the Razor’, which is largely about the ills of old age – including various kinds of surgery, Alzheimer’s, bereavement; ‘Destinations’, fourteen poems of travel; and ‘Rhymes and Rhizomes’, a miscellany.

 It’s the first section that has drawn me back for several readings.
 Even without the back cover note, it’s clear that these eleven poems are rooted in direct experience; and the discipline of decades of crafting story for TV means the character development and narrative elements are confidently, effortlessly there, allowing the poetry to do its work.
 A hospital car park as ‘a desert of panic nosed / into dutiful bays’.
 And how’s this for capturing the feel of visiting a hospital: